doo/scanbot-sdk-example-linux/examples/java/DocumentQualityAnalyzerExample/README.md

 ## How to run the example

+The example app can be run only on Linux platform.

 To run the example you need to

 1. Specify values of SCANBOTSDK_VERSION and SCANBOTSDK_API_TOKEN in the `build.gradle` file with the values you received